nkarasiak/MuseoToolBox/README.md

 [![Downloads](https://pepy.tech/badge/museotoolbox)](https://pepy.tech/project/museotoolbox)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3404729.svg)](https://doi.org/10.5281/zenodo.3404728)

-**MuseoToolBox** is a python library to simplify the use of raster/vector, especially for machine learning and remote sensing.
+**Museo ToolBox** is a python library to simplify the use of raster/vector, especially for machine learning and remote sensing.
 It is now easy to extract raster values from vector polygons and to do some spatial/unspatial cross-validation for scikit-learn from raster.

 One of the most meaningful contribution is, in my humble opinion, the [RasterMath](https://museotoolbox.readthedocs.io/en/latest/modules/processing/museotoolbox.processing.RasterMath.html).

 ### Using and citing the toolbox

-If you use MuseoToolBox in your research and find it useful, please cite this library using the following bibtex reference:
+If you use Museo ToolBox in your research and find it useful, please cite this library using the following bibtex reference:

 ```bib
 @misc{karasiak2019mtb,